ElenaShe000/MARCS/README.md

 How the seasonal patterns of precipitation / evaporation / river runoff are changed since late 1990s?

+The increase of the near surface temperature leads to changes in  general water balance for many regions.
+The general water balance is a budget equation relates the precipitation, runoff (surface and underground) and evaporation.

+AA enhances the atmospheric transport of moist air between the Arctic and mid-latitudes, and it contributes to changes in the hydrological cycle, precipitation and clouds (XX; XX).

 What are the risks of hydropower hydropower production?
 Humans traditionally use water of lakes and rivers in energy production.
 The hydropower generation is among others social activities highly related to weather phenomena and hydrological regime of the rivers and lakes.
 The risks of in the hydropower generation is  closely related the hydrological events of rare occurrence (or extremes).
 These hydrological extremes (including floods and drought) are traditionally estimated from time series of the lake level and/or river water discharge observed at a network of gauges.
 The observations on the gauges include the water level/stage daily river discharge are usually evaluated the level time series are hydrological observations are mostly launched in begging of the last century, and almost until end of 1990s, no significant trend are observed in the hydrological time series.
 It allows to apply statistical methods of the frequency analyse (XX) while estimating the hydrological events of rare occurrence, i.e. the floods happened once per 10, 100, or 1000 years.
 The exceedance probability curves of yearly maximum river runoff provides whole information to assessment of the risks connected to extreme floods in a particular hydropower construction (XX;XX; Shevnina, 2014; Kovalenko, 2004).